Graciekan21/learnAPI/README.md

   * CLIENT_ORIGIN_DEV: address of the local server used to preview and test UI during development of the front end client application
   * GOOGLE_APPLICATION_CREDENTIALS:
   * GOOGLE_CREDENTIALS: json file with authentication keys and tokens to access the google cloud bucket where images are stored
-  * cloudinary: name of the bucket to upload images to.
+  * cloudinary: name of the storage to upload images to.

 * Click the deploy tab
 * Scroll down to Connect to GitHub and sign in / authorize when prompted